baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/CustomFonts.md

     **Copy and Paste**

     A lot of times, you can get a Unicode character by copying it from a web page or from an application (like FontBook on OSX).
 Once you copy it, you can then paste it into your string in Visual Studio or Xamarin Studio.
-For your convenience, here [    ] (between the brackets) are the unicode characters for the Material Icons Font's sissors, airplane, and umbrella characters.
+For your convenience, here [    ] (between the brackets) are the unicode characters for the Material Icons Font's scissors, airplane, and umbrella characters.
 When you copy them and paste into a string in VisualStudio, they will appear as shown below.
 If you use that string as the text for Forms9Patch.Label using the MaterialIcons-Regular.ttf font, it will render as shown, above.

     ![MyDemoApp-NewFolder](images/Label/MyDemoApp.UnicodePaste.png)

     **C# unicode escape code**

     C# makes unicode pretty easy via escape codes ... as long as the character is 16 bit!
-For the Material Icons font, you can go to https://design.google.com/icons, select the charactor (icon in this case) you want.
+For the Material Icons font, you can go [here](https://design.google.com/icons), select the character (icon in this case) you want.
 Then, at the bottom right of the page, select **< > ICON FONT**.
-There you can find the hexadecimal excape code (see "For IE9 and below").
+There you can find the hexadecimal escape code (see "For IE9 and below").
 For the scissors, it is `&#xE14E;`.
 For the airplane, is be `&#xE195;`.
 And for the umbrella, it is `&#xEB3E;`.
 Since each has 4 hexadecimal characters, they all are 16 bit unicode - and I get to avoid explaining how to deal with 32 bit unicode.
 In our example, replace `"Welcome to Xamarin Forms"` with `"\uE14E \uE195 \uEB3E"`.
 Notice, for each escape code, that the leading `&#` was replaced with `\u` and the trailing semicolon was dropped.

     ![MyDemoApp-NewFolder](images/Label/MyDemoApp.UnicodeEscape.png)